orion13579/COMM-2216-SetE-Group6/docs/ui-components/ui-components.md

 # Account Settings Configuration
 {: .no_toc }

-To start working with GitHub after creating a user account, it is vital to set some basic configurations in the _Settings_.
+To start working with GitHub after creating a user account, it is vital to set some basic configurations in the _Settings_ page of your profile.

-This section goes over how to set these cofigurations before starting to work with your account.
+This multi-part section goes over how to set these cofigurations before starting to work with your account.

 ## Table of contents
 {: .no_toc .text-delta }